 Plant cover crops for soil building (last chance this season).
 You can also use a 3- to 4-inch layer of chopped/shredded leaves spread over garden plot to eliminate Winter weeds, suppress early spring weeds, and prevent soil compaction from rain.

 Mulch veggie garden beds after a hard frost.
 Protect tender greens and Fall crops from heavy freezes with cold frames and frost protection cloths.

 Prepare to apply dormant spray to fruit trees and ornamentals by purchasing or locating necessary products and sprayer supplies; apply dormant sprays around Thanksgiving, New Years, and President’s Day for best control of overwintering insects and/or diseases.

 - Home Orchard Spray (insect and disease control)

-- Clean and oil your lawnmower; service as needed.
+Clean and oil your lawnmower; service for tune-ups and sharpening as needed.

-Plant paperwhites and amaryllis for indoor seasonal color; you’ll see paperwhite flowers opening in 4–6 weeks; 6–8 weeks for amaryllis.
+Plant paperwhites and amaryllis for indoor seasonal color.
+Paperwhite flowers will open in 4–6 weeks, and amaryllis take about 6–8 weeks from planting to bloom.
 For extended bloom time, continue to plant them every 2 weeks while supplies last.

-Create a holiday centerpiece, table arrangement, or wreath with cuttings from the garden: colorful berries (beautyberry), seed heads, leaves with vibrant fall color, stems for texture and bulk, fall-blooming flowers (camellias)
+Create a holiday centerpiece, table arrangement, or wreath with cuttings from the garden: Use colorful berries like Beautyberry, seed heads, leaves with vibrant Fall color, stems for texture and bulk, and Fall-blooming flowers such as Camellias.

 Visit local gardens to see blazing fall colors and to get inspired for future plantings (be sure to check hours and other details before visiting):